ubleipzig/marctools/README.md

 Only keep complete rows with `-k`:

     $ marctotsv -k fixtures/journals.mrc  001 245.a 245.b
-    testsample1 Journal of rational emotive therapy :   the journal of the Institute for Rational-Emotive Therapy.
+    testsample1 Journal of rational emotive therapy :   the journal of the Institute for ...

 Include all values, separated by a pipe via `- s "|"`:

     $ marctotsv -s "|" fixtures/journals.mrc  001 710.a
-    testsample1 Institute for Rational-Emotive Therapy (New York, N.Y.) testsample2 Institute for Rational-Emotive Therapy (New York, N.Y.)|Institute for Rational Living. testsample3 <NULL>
+    testsample1 Institute for Rational-Emotive Therapy (New York, N.Y.) testsample2 Institute for Rational-Emotive Therapy (New York, N.Y.)|Institute for ... testsample3 <NULL>
     testsample4 LINK (Online service)
     testsample5 Duke University.|ProQuest Psychology Journals.
     testsample6 Indiana University.|Indiana University.
     testsample7 ProQuest Psychology Journals.
     testsample8 ScienceDirect (Online service).
-    testsample9 Society for the Scientific Study of Sex (U.S.)|Society for the Scientific Study of Sexuality (U.S.)|JSTOR (Organization) testsample10    Ingenta (Firm).
+    testsample9 Society for the Scientific Study of Sex (U.S.)|Society for ...|JSTOR testsample10    Ingenta (Firm).

 marcuniq